-- 6. Explore methods to collect data from non-agency groundwater users Mechanisms to collect pumping data from non-agency users have not been developed.
-The County has implemented a voluntary monitoring program of groundwater levels at private wells. - 7.
-Prepare a subregional groundwater model for CWD's Rob Roy Well Field A subregional model for the Aromas area was prepared for CWD as a tool to delineate well capture zones in the updated DWSAP reports (Johnson, 2009). - 8.
+- 7. Prepare a subregional groundwater model for CWD's Rob Roy Well FieldA subregional model for the Aromas area was prepared for CWD as a tool to delineate well capture zones in the updated DWSAP reports (Johnson, 2009). - 8.
 Provide data and technical assistance to Pajaro Valley Water Management Agency (PVWMA) Groundwater Basin Model